-- High-volume SMS; even with the growth of toll-free SMS, short codes are still an option for sending SMS to customers at volumes local SMS can’t manage
+- High-volume SMS; even with the growth of toll-free SMS, short codes are still a good option for sending SMS to customers at high volume

 - Reminders; while the interactivity of short codes may not be at the same level of toll-free SMS or long code SMS, messages with appointment reminders don’t require quite the same ability to text or call back